-Students with a learning disability, hearing impairment, speech impairment, chronic medical condition, or any other disability that may affect their ability to fulfill a requirement of the Jacobs School of Music should contact Disability Services for Students (DSS) (https://studentaffairs.indiana.edu/disability-services-students/index.shtml) at (812) 855-7578 before registering.
+Students with a learning disability, hearing impairment, speech impairment, chronic medical condition, or any other disability that may affect their ability to fulfill a requirement of the Jacobs School of Music should contact Disability Services for Students (DSS) (https://studentaffairs.indiana.edu/disability-services-students/ index.shtml) at (812) 855-7578.
 Requirements will not be waived for students with disabilities; however, some accommodations can be made within specific courses after documentation is received from DSS.
+Accommodations may not be made retroactively.